AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-5-labs/README.md

 7. Navigate back to the Longhorn UI and click on "Volume" at the top
 8. You should see a 1Gi volume Bound to the nginx pod.

-You will also note that it is "Degraded" and clicking on the volume name will show you that while it is has a single replica, it is expecting to be able to create 3 replicas.
+You will also note that it is "Degraded" and clicking on the volume name will show you that while it has a single replica, it is expecting to be able to create 3 replicas.
 This is the default setting for Longhorn and recommended to provide resilience in the event of a worker node failure.

 In our case, we have a single node lab cluster, so this cannot be rectified.
 In a full cluster deployment, you should see 3 replicas created on separate nodes for high availability.